spandana-cirimoni/DistributedSystems_RMI/README.md

 - Later "use the command "make server" command.
 - Later use the "make client" command to connect with the server.(i have mentioned "in-csci-rrpc01.cs.iupui.edu" machine in line 47 of client.java)

+## Observations and Result
+- There are mentioned in the Assignment4.docx